AlexsLemonade/sc-data-integration/scripts/README.md

 ### Preparing SCPCP000005 for data integration

-The ScPCA project, `SCPCP000005`, has cell type information available that is already published to be used to evaluate integration.
+The ScPCA project, `SCPCP000005`, has cell type information available that is already published to be used to evaluate integration([Patel _et al_.
+2022](https://doi.org/10.1016/j.devcel.2022.04.003)).
 The cell type information can be found in the metadata of the Seurat objects found in the s3 bucket, `s3://sc-data-integration/scpca/rms-dyer-seurat`.

 Prior to performing integration with this dataset, the filtered SCE objects (output from `scpca-nf`) are processed through `scpca-downstream-analyses` and then `celltype` is added to the `colData` of the SCE object.